enkidevs/curriculum/docker/docker-fundamentals/overview/docker-cli.md

 practiceQuestion:
   formats:
     - fill-in-the-gap
-  context: relative
+  context: standalone
 revisionQuestion:
   formats:
     - fill-in-the-gap
-  context: relative
+  context: standalone
 ---

 # Docker CLI

 ---

 ## Content

-Docker comes with a command-line interface (CLI) that uses the Docker REST API to control or interact with the Docker daemon[1].
-This gives us a fine-grain control to manipulate containers, images, networks, services and other Docker Objects.
+Docker comes with CLI that uses the Docker REST API to control or interact with the Docker daemon.

 Most Docker CLI commands consists of 3 parts.